MhAllan/XamChatCosmosOnly/README.md

-# XamChatCosmosOnly
-Xamarin Cross Platform Realtime Chat Using Azure Cosmos DB Change Feed
+# Xamarin Cross Platform Realtime Chat Using Azure Cosmos DB Change Feed

 * No WebSockets
 * No SignalR